 It also means that serializing to a format like JSON becomes complicated - you can't just map predicates to keys - you might get collisions.

-Oh, and you can't use key-value stores for storing RDF, at least not in a trivial way.
+And you can't use key-value stores for storing RDF, at least not in a trivial way.

-This complexity is the direct result of the lack of
+All this complexity is the direct result of the lack of

 As a developer who uses RDF data, I want to be able to do something like this: